Frequently Asked Questions

 CloudI is an implementation of Cloud functionality that can be developed and deployed publicly or privately.
 CloudI provides a simple server back-end that can be used for infrastructure development of data processing systems, event processing systems, web services, and combinations thereof.
 CloudI is a system that enforces RESTful development practices and provides a Service Oriented Architecture (SOA).
 CloudI services communicate with messaging that can be controlled by simple Access Control List (ACL) entries (to provide service communication isolation).

 CloudI was architected to easily integrate with other services, software, and frameworks.
-The CloudI API provides a light-weight interface for creating services in C/C++, Erlang, Java, Python, and Ruby.
-By using CloudI, external software can become more scalable and fault-tolerant by utilizing CloudI's load balancing of internal messaging.
-CloudI messaging enforces realtime constraints using timeouts, so that message failures can be handled locally within the service where they are most relevant.
+The CloudI API provides a light-weight interface for creating services in ATS, C++/C, Elixir, Erlang, Go, Haskell, Java, JavaScript, OCaml, Perl, PHP, Python, Ruby, and Rust.
+By using CloudI, external software can become more scalable and fault-tolerant by utilizing CloudI's load balancing of CloudI requests.
+CloudI messaging enforces realtime constraints using timeouts, so that request failures can be handled locally within the service where they are most relevant.
 ACL entries explicitly allow or deny communication between services and are a simple method of isolating critical services from potentially volatile services.
-All CloudI API usage in languages other than Erlang receives the isolation of Operating Systems processes and is called an external service.
+All CloudI API usage in languages other than Erlang receive the isolation of Operating System processes and are called external services.
 External services can utilize the CloudI API with any threading library to achieve greater scalability and reduce internal latency.
-CloudI API usage in Erlang creates an internal service which utilizes light-weight Erlang processes.
+The Erlang/Elixir CloudI API is used to create internal services which utilize light-weight Erlang processes.
 Examples of using the CloudI API are provided as integration tests or internal services.

-The Job API provides dynamic configuration which is accessible from any allowed CloudI service (i.e., allowed based on the ACL entries).
-The Job API is accessible remotely by using Erlang terms or JSON-RPC over HTTP.
-Examples of using the Job API are provided as separate integration tests.
+The CloudI Service API provides dynamic configuration which is accessible from any allowed CloudI service (i.e., allowed based on the ACL entries).
+The CloudI Service API is accessible remotely by using Erlang terms or JSON-RPC over HTTP when using the cloudi_service_api_requests service with the cloudi_service_http_cowboy service.
+Examples of using the CloudI Service API are provided as separate integration tests.

 Top

-CloudI runs on UNIX-based operating systems like Linux (Ubuntu, etc.) and BSDs (FreeBSD, OpenBSD, NetBSD, OSX, etc.).
+CloudI runs on UNIX-based operating systems like Linux (Ubuntu, etc.) and BSDs (FreeBSD, OpenBSD, NetBSD, macOS, etc.).
 CloudI development has primarily taken place on Ubuntu and other Operating Systems may not be completely tested yet.
-Windows may work by using Cygwin for dependencies.

 Erlang must be able to run on the system for CloudI to function properly.
 So, checking Erlang support would be a good place to start if you are experimenting with a different Operating System.
 The information here will be updated as more Operating Systems are tested.